ShaunCurtis/Blazr.Data/TaskProvider.md

 ## Adding an Editor

-### WeatherForecastEditorForm
+### NewWeatherForecastForm

 This form emulates an edit form.
 It's designed to be *inline*, so has control over show/hide.
 It could be a modal dialog.

-It has one *Parameter*, no public properties and one public method.
-The parent form communicates directly with it through the `Show` method and the component communicates back to the parent through the `FormClosed` callback.
+It has no *Parameters*, no public properties and only one public method.
+The parent form communicates directly with it through the `Show` method.

+It implements provider Task based management.  `TaskCompletionSource` is a Task provider.
+When the consumer calls `ShowForm`, `show` is turned on and `StateHasChanged` called to queue a component render.
+It creates a new task provider and passes the provider's `Task` back to the caller.

-The Add and Exit methods set `show` to false, and invoke the callback to inform the parent of closure.
+The Add and Exit methods set `show` to false, and call `StateHasChanged` to queue a render event.
+They set `taskSource` as completed and complete.
+We'll see the consumer side effect of this in the main form shortly.

 The form injects `WeatherForecastViewService` and uses this to add the record to the data store.